erikshelley/obsidian-enhanced-treemap/README.md

 ### Complex Example

-The images below show how an enhanced treemap can be used to add context and style that is not available in a standard treemap.
+The example below show how an enhanced treemap can be used to add context and style that is not available in a standard treemap.
 Here is the [JSON code block](examples/ComplexExample.md) used to create the enhanced treemap.

 #### Normal Treemap
 ![Complex Example Image 1](./examples/ComplexExample1.png)